EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 # Implementing EDHOC with CoAP and OSCOAP # {#app-a}

-TODO: This section needs to be updated.

-The DH key exchange specified in this document can be implemented as a CoAP {{RFC7252}} message exchange with the CoAP client as party U and the CoAP server as party V. EDHOC and OSCOAP {{I-D.ietf-core-object-security}} could be run in sequence embedded in a 2-round trip message exchange, where the base_key used in OSCOAP is obtained from EDHOC.
+The ECDH key exchange specified in this document can be implemented as a CoAP {{RFC7252}} message exchange with the CoAP client as party U and the CoAP server as party V. Additionally, EDHOC and OSCOAP {{I-D.ietf-core-object-security}} can be run in sequence embedded into a 2-round trip protocol, where the Context Identifer, Base Key, and AEAD Algorithm used in OSCOAP is obtained from EDHOC.
+The preferred procedure is presented in this section.

-The process to run EDHOC over CoAP, combined with and followed by OSCOAP is described here and showed in {{edhoc-oscoap}} and {{edhoc-oscoap-det}}.
+The process to run EDHOC over CoAP, followed by and combined with OSCOAP is shown in {{edhoc-oscoap}} and {{edhoc-oscoap-det}}.

 ~~~~~~~~~~~~~~~~~~~~~~~